Sitecore-Hackathon/2021-admin-b/README.md

 To create the environment, including deserializing items, just run .\Start-Hackathon.ps1.
 This will restore the Sitecore.CLI items, deserialize and publish.

+## TO DO List

+1. MSBUILD is commented out in solution Dockerfile, due to a build error.
+Fix this.
+Workaround: publish HPP project manually.

 ### ⟹ [Insert your documentation here](ENTRYFORM.md) <<